MS-crew/CandyChances/README.md

 <a href="https://github.com/ExMod-Team/EXILED"><img src="https://img.shields.io/badge/Exiled-9.0.0Alpha2-red?style=for-the-badge&logo=gitbook" alt="GitHub Exiled"></a>
 </div>

-You can change the chances of all the sugars coming out
+You can change the chances of all the candies coming out
 ## CandyChances

 - **Customizable Chances:** Adjusting the luck of all candies: You can change the chances of all candies coming out.